James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - Conner did not record a rush attempt in last week's game versus the Cowboys.

-- Over his last three games, Conner has 39 rushing yards on eight carries (13 yards per game), with zero touchdowns.
+- Over his last three outings, Conner has piled up 39 yards (13.0 per game) on eight carries.

 Conner's Arizona Teammates